Rossman360/journal/readme.md

 had fun scripting.
 I know there is so much more I could do with Bash if I get my head wrapped around it again.

+I told Erica about what I had done and ended up getting a lesson in Bash.
+All we really did was simplify the code and then move it to a separate file, my bin, where things can be coded into commands.
+Things are starting to make a little more sense now.